 Fast refund – NordVPN was very fast to refund my money (within one hour of my request).
 This is excellent customer service.
 Although I have heard about NordVPN wanting to troubleshoot issues before processing a refund, I did not experience that myself and I have never heard of a refund being denied.

 So is NordVPN recommended?

 NordVPN earns a strong recommendation based on the latest test results for this NordVPN review.
-It has made huge improvements over the last year.
-These improvements include:
+It has made huge improvements over the last year, which include:

 - Hundreds of new servers added around the world